4 Best Paint Brushes: Reviews For Chalk Paint, Acrylic & More

 I love this round-head brush for its simplicity, as it saves on paint-wastage while giving a great, even finish – the best brush for chalk paint.

-Purdy 144080310 XL Series
+2. Purdy 144080310 XL Series

 What To Look For

 When it comes to buying a brush for trim work, there are a few things to bear in mind.
 You’re going to want an angled brush, or two, to help you get into those corners.
 Ideally, go for a couple of different-sized angled brushes if you have the budget for it.

 The angled bristles will help you have more control as you paint trim or any other detail-oriented pieces.
 You can go for square-ended brushes if you prefer, which work well on flat surfaces.

 Chiselled brushes are another option that works well for corner areas or hard to reach areas.
 I prefer trim brushes with long handles, as I find it easier to reach smaller spots this way.

 This is personal preference, however, so find something that feels comfortable for you.
 This will vary with your hand size, as well as the size of the area that you are painting.

 Most trim brushes can be used for a variety of paints.
 For chalk paints, just because they tend to be quite pricey, I would suggest sticking to chalk brushes only.
 Trim brushes do work with them but I like to play it safe.

 Trim brushes can be made from a variety of materials, so this is up to you as well.
 Look for something with good bristle-retention otherwise you’ll end up with a messy paint job.
 This also means that the brush will be suitable for outdoor work, normally.

 Features Of The Purdy Angular Brush

 As I mentioned earlier, I love Purdy paintbrushes.
 This angled brush is no exception and is a great addition to your toolbox.
 This brush comes in a variety of sizes, but I like the smaller size for doing trim work with.

 They have several widths of bristles, ranging from an inch to three inches with various intervals in-between.
 The handle is long and sturdy, as well as easy to grip.
 This brush comes in for under $10, which is impressive given how long it will last.

 This bristles of this brush are made from nylon and polyester, which gives a relatively natural feel.
 It can be used with any type of paint for a high-quality finish.